shadcn/ui vs Material UI in 2026: Bundle Size, Customization and Real Build Time Compared

-shadcn/ui and Material UI represent two philosophies for component libraries. shadcn/ui gives maximum control and flexibility by placing components in your codebase, making it ideal for custom designs with Tailwind CSS.
-Material UI offers the most complete package of production-ready components with a proven design system.
-Choose shadcn/ui when you want to build a unique design; choose Material UI when you need a consistent interface quickly with advanced components.
+shadcn/ui and Material UI represent two fundamentally different philosophies for component libraries. shadcn/ui gives maximum control and flexibility by placing components as source code in your codebase, making it ideal for custom designs with Tailwind CSS and projects where brand identity is crucial.
+Material UI offers the most complete package of production-ready components with a proven design system, advanced DataGrid and DatePicker components, and an extensive theme system.
+Choose shadcn/ui when you want to build a unique design without restrictions.
+Choose Material UI when you need a consistent, professional interface quickly with advanced enterprise components that are complex to build yourself.

 shadcn/ui

-Not a traditional component library, but a collection of reusable components you copy into your project. shadcn/ui is built on Radix UI primitives and styled with Tailwind CSS.
-Because the code lives in your project, you have full control over styling and behavior - without vendor lock-in.
+Not a traditional component library but a collection of reusable components you copy into your own project. shadcn/ui is built on Radix UI primitives for accessibility and styled with Tailwind CSS for maximum flexibility.
+Because the source code lives in your project, you have full control over styling, behavior, and customizations.
+There is no vendor lock-in, no external dependency to track, and no abstraction layer limiting you.
+In 2026, shadcn/ui has more than 40 components and a growing ecosystem of community extensions and themes.

 Material UI

-The most popular React component library, based on Google's Material Design system.
-Material UI (MUI) provides an extensive set of 50+ production-ready components, a powerful theme system, and support for both Material Design and custom design systems via MUI System.
+The most popular React component library in the world, based on Google's Material Design system.
+Material UI (MUI) version 6 provides an extensive set of more than 50 production-ready components, a powerful theme system with CSS variables, and support for both Material Design and fully custom design systems via MUI System.
+MUI also offers paid components such as DataGrid Pro and DatePicker Pro for enterprise applications with advanced data display and manipulation capabilities.

 What are the key differences between shadcn/ui and Material UI?